yacinehechmi/YellowScraper/README.md

   - Business_id, bigint, ForiegnKey
   - Rating, Float
   - Rating_count, Int

 ![Database Diagram](assets/database_model.png)

+## Future Goals
+  - add sample csv data
+  - add visualizations
+  - planning to create a second version of this project on airflow
+  - automate airflow and postgres deployment using Ansible

 ## Notes
 - The csv processing part of this project is still in progress
 - If you encounter any issues while running the project, please create a new issue in the repository.